Ong Research AssistantBrenton Prescott, MS

 Participation in research is voluntary.
 Participation does not replace your regular health care.
 You will be provided with study information to help you and your family make this decision.
 There is no discrimination against patients who decide not to participate.
 The studies pay for all research-related procedures.

-For additional information, please contact the research coordinator:
+For additional information, please contact the administrative director: